buildbot/buildbot/master/docs/manual/configuration/properties.rst

                                  util.Property('warnings', default='none')]))

 The default value is used when the property doesn't exist, or when the value is something Python regards as ``False``.
-The ``defaultWhenFalse`` argument can be set to ``False`` to force buildbot to use the default argument only if the parameter is not set:
+The ``defaultWhenFalse`` argument can be set to ``False`` to force Buildbot to use the default argument only if the parameter is not set:

 .. code-block:: python